aroberthumes/NewYorkYellowCab/README.md

 **Methodology**

-The data was preprocessed to clean it up for modeling.
+The data was scraped from the NYC Taxi and Limousine Commission website and preprocessed to clean it up for modeling.
 Features used in the model include the features in the CSV file as well as hour, weekday, whether the day is a holiday, and the month.
 A grid search was performed to find the best parameters for the XGBoost model.

 To validate the model, a baseline test was run to compare the XGBoost model with a baseline average model.
 The model was trained on data up to January 24th, and tested on data from January 25th through 31st.

+To improve forecasting for February 1st 2022 you can scrape or download more data from the NYC Taxi and Limousine Commission website so XGBoost has more data to model on.

 **Deployment**